SergoFoox/ScheduleSystem/memory-bank/progress.md

 - Timefold chosen over OptaPlanner (version 1.33.0)
 - Solver configured with 2-minute termination limit for initial testing
 - Constraint Streams API used for better readability and performance
-- `ScheduleSolverTest` verifies that the solver can successfully resolve teacher overlaps
+- `ScheduleSolverTest` verifies that the solver can successfully resolve teacher overlaps and apply soft constraints